chaiNNer-org/spandrel/README.md

 ## Security

 As you may know, loading `.pth` files usually [poses a security risk](https://github.com/pytorch/pytorch/issues/52596) due to python's `pickle` module being unsafe and vulnerable to arbitrary code execution (ACE).
 Because of this, Spandrel uses a custom unpickler function that only allows loading certain types of data out of a .pth file.
-This completely prevents ACE and makes loading untrusted files secure.
+This ideally prevents ACE and makes loading untrusted files more secure.
+Note that there still could be the possibility of ACE (though we don't expect this to be the case), so if you're still concerned about security, only load .safetensors models.

 ## Contributing